Road trip along the Panj river

 Wakhan corridor between the Pamir and the Hindu-Kush.

-1500 years ago, the Wakhan corridor was a busy branch of the Silk Road, not only for trade, but also for the not always peaceful spread of religions, especially Buddhism.
+Centuries ago, the Wakhan corridor was a busy branch of the Silk Road, not only for trade, but also for the not always peaceful spread of religions, especially Zoroastrianism, Buddhism, and Islamism.

 Ruins of a Buddhist stupa above Vrang village.